 Visiting Library Service

 If you would like to become a visited customer, please complete and submit an application.
-Applications should be returned to the Circulation Desk, addressed to the attention of Reccia Mandelcorn, Manager of Community Collaboration, or you may request this service by telephoning the Library at 905-727-9494 ext 230 or by email.
+Applications should be returned to the Library, addressed to the attention of Reccia Mandelcorn, Manager of Community Collaboration, or you may request this service by telephoning the Library at 905-727-9494 ext 230 or by email.

 SERVICES - Adaptive Technology

 Adaptive technology is any piece of equipment that eliminates or diminishes barriers to information and maximizes independence and full citizenship.
 The following adaptive technology is available to the public on the first floor of the Library.
 Assistance with this technology is provided through Information and Programming staff.

 |JAWS (Job Access with Speech)||JAWS is screen reading software for people who are visually impaired.
 It conveys information on the screen via speech.|

 |ZoomText Screen Magnifier||ZoomText enlarges everything on the computer up to 36 times its normal size.
 It can change the screen colour scheme and the pointer size for better visibility.|